locchh/agenticflow/README.md

 * Each **context or step** behaves like an object in OOP, with defined **inputs, prompts, tools, and outputs**.
 * A **workflow** is structured as a **chain, tree, or graph** of these contexts or steps.
 * The **LLM** receives user requests and routes them to the **action model**.
-* A **builder interface** allows users to design specific workflow applications via a UI, which are then passed to the action model.
+* A **UI interface** allows users to design specific workflow applications via a UI, which are then passed to the action model.
 * The **action model** uses the provided request and workflow to determine the optimal response using strategic planning methods—such as **Depth-First Search**, **Breadth-First Search**, **Monte Carlo Tree Search**, or other appropriate algorithms.
 * These strategies can be **trained into the model** to improve performance over time.